jjradler/jjradler.github.io/about.md

 <ul style="list-style-type: disc">
  	<li>Disability resources and tools for dyslexic and dyscalculic people pursuing and working in STEM research roles</li>
- 	<li>Fun templates in \LaTeX</li>
-    <li>Various programming languages</li>
- 	<li>Mathematical pedagogy</li>
+  <li>Quantum Dynamics simulation</li>
+  <li>Interpretations of quantum mechanics</li>
   <li>Topology</li>
  	<li>Abstract Algebras</li>
  	<li>Geometric Algebras</li>
   <li>Graph Theory</li>
  	<li>Braid and Knot Theories</li>
  	<li>Quantum computing</li>
  	<li>Novel visualization techniques for quantum dynamical processes</li>
+ 	<li>Fun templates in \LaTeX</li>
+  <li>Various programming languages</li>
+ 	<li>Mathematical pedagogy</li>
   <li>and various combinations of these subjects!</li>
 </ul>

 <hr />

 <h1>Other General Interests</h1>
-J. has a number of other interests outside of scientific research.
+J. has a number of other interests outside of scientific research and technical development.
 He enjoys acrylic, oil, and watercolor painting, drawing, and various other two-dimensional forms of visual art.
 Lately he has been taking an interest in “urban sketching” with fountain pens and ink washes.
-He plays the guitar, the piano, and sings (when no one else can hear him, though...)

-Being a bit of a coffee-snob -- and living in Seattle -- he has been recently experimenting with various coffee extraction techniques.
-He also very much enjoys studying and experiencing the chemistries of various wines, aromatic compounds in beers, and distillation of liquors.
-The chemistry of cooking and baking is another recent interest (are we noticing a theme?)
+He has a budding home recording studio where he plays guitar, synthesizers, piano (badly), and sings.

+A major interest is designing and building audio effects circuits like guitar pedals and synthesizers.
+This hobby eventually morphed into professional roles, in fact!

-J. also really enjoys wrenching on machines, and has a passion for German automobiles.
-However, having been a graduate student and not being made of money -- that means Volkswagens!
-Although he enjoys hacking and modding all sorts of machines (computers, cars, motorcycles, household appliances...)
+J. also really enjoys wrenching on machines, and has a passion for German automobiles — although he enjoys hacking and modding all sorts of machines (computers, cars, motorcycles, household appliances...)

-Finally, as alluded to previously, J. speaks several languages with varying degrees of fluency and literacy.
-He speaks, reads, and writes Japanese more-or-less fluently, and has had experience teaching complex subjects like advanced electronic structure theory completely in Japanese.

-He also speaks Russian haltingly, but can read Cyrillic just fine, thank you!
-Other languages he has been studying recently and with which he has had some success in conversations include: French, German, Spanish, Portuguese, and Mandarin.
-He also has a very basic grasp on Korean, Hungarian, Swedish, Welsh, and Luxembourgish (yes, it's a real language!).
+He also speaks German, Spanish, and Russian haltingly (but can read Cyrillic just fine) and is studying French and Luxembourgish more intensely.
+Other languages he has been studying recently and with which he has had some success in conversations include Portuguese and

-He currently lives in the Eastlake neighborhood of Seattle in a delightful 4-story walkup with his wife and fuzzball cats.
-He is currently trying to keep one of the little furry bastards from inputting the self-destruct code on his MacBook at this very instant...

-### To Be Continued...
+Mandarin.
+He also has a very basic grasp on Korean and Hungarian.

+He currently lives by the Puget Sound in a cozy little home along a busy street surrounded by fragrant rhododendron, cypress trees, and salt water.
+This cozy house is shared with his brilliant wife, two fuzzball cats, and a few rooms full of books and instruments.